 - At the Kremlin ticket booths, which are located in Aleksandrovsky Sad (Alexander’s Gardens), 45 minutes before the beginning of the session.
 The ticket offices are open from 9:30AM until 4:30PM (from 9:00AM to 5:00PM during the high season, from May 15th to September 30th).
 There are also machines that dispense tickets but these are only available in Russian.

-According to the general conditions for buying tickets online (part 7), which are only in Russian, tickets are refundable up until 3 hours before the entry time, however the process for getting your money back is a Little bureaucratic: you must fill out a form that you can find at this link and send a scanned copy via email to this address: email@example.com.
-The truth is that I still do not know of anyone that has done this.
+According to the general conditions for buying tickets online (part 7), tickets are refundable up until 3 hours before the entry time, however the process for getting your money back is a little bureaucratic: you must fill out a form that you can find at this link and send a scanned copy via email to this address: email@example.com.

 4. How to buy tickets online